The majority of your visitors and a few of your repeat customers rely on your homepage to decide whether to buy from you.

 The answer is a simple one - by offering what your visitors are looking for.

-Striking a balance between meeting your eCommerce business goals and your customers’ needs is of course easier said than done.
-But in the era of eCommerce personalization, taking a customer-focused approach is your safest bet.
-It’s also the one thing that’s going to boost your eCommerce homepage conversion rate and better revenues in the long run.
+But balancing your eCommerce business goals and customer needs is easier said than done.
+In the era of eCommerce personalization, taking a customer-focused approach is your safest bet.

 Time is also of essence here.
-Once a visitor lands on your homepage, 15 seconds is all you have to convince them that – yes, your homepage is the holy grail of what their heart desires.
-So the old tricks are not going to cut it.
-Not optimizing your homepage to cater to their needs will kill conversions eventually.
+Once a visitor lands on your homepage, 15 seconds is all you have to convince them that - yes, your homepage is their final spot.
 One sure-shot way to prevent your conversion rate from dropping is to create a high-converting eCommerce homepage.

 It’s time to stop thinking like a company and start thinking like a customer.